Proposed collection; comment request.

 Direct all written comments to Linda Engelmeier, Departmental Forms Clearance Officer, Department of Commerce, Room 5033, 14th and Constitution Avenue, NW, Washington, DC 20230 (or via the Internet at LEngelme@doc.gov).Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-The Manufacturers' Shipments, Inventories, and Orders (M3) survey requests data from domestic manufacturers on form M-3(SD), which will be mailed at the end of each month.
+The Census Bureau plans to submit the Manufacturers' Shipments, Inventories, and Orders (M3) survey to the Office of Management and Budget for review.
+The M3 requests data from domestic manufacturers on form M-3(SD).
+The survey is mailed at the end of each month.
 Data requested are shipments, new orders, unfilled orders, total inventory, materials and supplies, work-in-process, and finished goods.
 It is currently the only survey that provides broad-based monthly statistical data on the economic conditions in the domestic manufacturing sector.

 II.
 Method of Collection

 Respondents submit data on form M-3(SD) via mail, facsimile machine, Touchtone Data Entry (TDE), Voice Recognition Entry (VRE), or via the Internet.
-Analysts call cooperative respondents who have not reported in time for preparing the monthly estimates.
+Analysts call respondents who usually report, to obtain data in time for preparing the monthly estimates.